-From inception through December 31, 2019, Hines, its predecessor and their respective affiliates have acquired, developed or have in the development process 1,558 real estate projects representing more than 520 million square feet.
-Hines' property/asset management portfolio includes 539 properties with more than 232 million square feet.
+From inception through December 31, 2020, Hines has acquired, developed or have in the development process 1,639 real estate projects representing more than 572 million square feet.
+Hines' property/asset management portfolio includes 622 properties with more than 256 million square feet.
 These projects consisted of a variety of asset types including: office properties, industrial properties, retail and residential properties, hospitality and a variety of other properties.
-In connection with these projects,

-Hines has employed many real estate investment strategies, including acquisitions, development, redevelopment and repositioning in the United States and internationally.
+In connection with these projects, Hines has employed many real estate investment strategies, including acquisitions, development, redevelopment and repositioning in the United States and internationally.

-As of December 31, 2019, Hines had \$133.3 billion in assets under management, which includes \$71.0 billion in assets that Hines manages as a fiduciary and \$62.3 billion for which Hines provides third-party property management services.
+Hines oversees a portfolio valued at approximately \$160.9 billion, including \$81.7 billion in assets under management for which Hines serves as investment manager, and \$79.2 billion representing more than 172.9 million square feet of assets for which Hines provides third-party property-level services, as of December 31, 2020.
 This portfolio represents assets owned by Hines, its affiliates and numerous third-party investors, including pension plans, domestic and foreign institutional investors, high net worth individuals and retail investors as well as assets Hines serves in an investment management role as a fiduciary, regardless of equity participation.

 Hines also has extensive experience in disposition services.
-Since 1993, Hines sponsored numerous strategic investment vehicles with various third-party institutional and other third-party investors, two other publicly-offered real estate investment programs, Hines REIT and Hines Global REIT, and one publicly-offered business development company, HMS.
-During this period, these investment vehicles invested in 868 real estate investments with aggregate cost of over \$105.2 billion.
-Also during this period, Hines disposed of 511 investments with an aggregate sales price of \$68.9 billion and an aggregate original cost of \$52.5 billion.
+Since 1993, Hines sponsored numerous strategic investment vehicles with various third-party institutional and other third-party investors, two other publicly-offered real estate investment programs, Hines REIT and Hines Global REIT (now HGR Liquidating Trust), and one publicly-offered business development company, MSC Income Fund (formerly, "HMS Income Fund").
+During this period, these investment vehicles invested in 938 real estate investments with aggregate cost of over \$130.4 billion.
+Also during this period, Hines disposed of 552 investments with an aggregate sales price of \$73.2 billion and an aggregate original cost of \$55.5 billion.

-The following chart sets forth the Hines organizational structure in each region, the international offices and the central office as of December 31, 2019:
+The following chart sets forth the Hines organizational structure in each region, the international offices and the central office as of December 31, 2020: